How to Let Go of the Parent You Thought You'd Be - Baby Chick

 How to Cope if You Didn’t Measure Up to Your Parenting Ideal

-As you can see, I am the parent who didn’t measure up to my parenting ideal.
+As you can see, I am a parent who didn’t measure up to my parenting ideal.
 I fell and continue to fall short in so many areas.
 But I’ve learned to cope with these feelings and will share my strategies with you.

 Let Go of Your Parenting Fantasy